 While it may be assumed that the best time to send an email campaign is within office hours, this is not necessarily the best way to reach your target audience.

 Considering your own habits can be a quick way to gain insight into how your users might be engaging with email.
 Do you log into your email on the commute to work?
 How much time do you actually devote to email once your daily schedule kicks in? business2community recently reported that that ‘almost 50% of people who own smartphones check their emails as soon as they wake up.’

 With this in mind, a simple way to make your email campaigns more effective is to monitor what time of day, and what day of the week, produces the best level of opens and engagement with your content.
-With automation now prolific, there really is little reason that email should be restricted to office hours, particularly if your business operates across multiple timezones.
+With automation now prolific, there really is little reason that email should be restricted to office hours.
+This is even more important if your business operates across multiple time zones.